marcos-paulo-holanda/apiariosholanda/README.md

-I developed this webpage for my cousin who is honey producer.
+I developed this webpage for a honey producer.
 You can acess it on https://marcos-paulo-holanda.github.io/apiariosholanda